-Disclosure: I was provided with some fun crafty goodies from Consumer Crafts to make these Back to School Teacher Gifts, but all opinions are my own.
-(I know.
-Total surprise, right?
-Just ask my family!)
+Disclosure: I was provided with some fun crafty goodies from Consumer Crafts to make these Gifts in a Jar, but all opinions are my own.

 This is a “twofer” y’all.
 For those not from the south that means “two for one.”

 I’ve got a project and a recipe for you.

 As a member of the Blueprint Social Summer Street Team I was asked to create a project using pint sized mason jars from Consumer Crafts.